AMWA-TV/is-device-configuration/docs/Backup & restore.md

 The response MUST include a collection of all target device model role paths with a validation `status` property.
 For role paths which have a `status` other than `Ok` the response MUST also include a `statusMessage` with details of why the validation failed.

+//TBD: Do we need to give more detailed examples of statuses and statusMessages?

 We can then proceed with restoring the backup by performing a [Set request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to restore our backup.

-Requests MUST use `root` as the `rolePath` in order to restore the whole device model (restoring a full backup).
+In order to restore the whole device model (restoring a full backup), requests MUST use `root` as the `rolePath`.

-Requests MUST include:
+The request body MUST include:

 - the backup dataSet
-- a boolean `recurse` argument set to `true` for validating the whole device model
+- a boolean `recurse` argument (set to `true` for validating the whole device model)
 - a boolean `allowPartial` argument.
-This allows clients to control if the device should still perform a partial restore when some role paths fail validation (only of the role paths which have been validated successfully are restored)
+This allows clients to control if the device should still perform a partial restore when some role paths fail validation (only the role paths which have been validated successfully are restored)

 | ![Restoring a full backup](images/restoring-full-backup.png) |
 |:--:|